How to Format an External Hard Drive on Mac (Sequoia/Sonoma)

 When Do You Need to Format an External Hard Drive on a Mac?

-• When your Mac cannot write to your external hard drive.
+- Your Mac cannot write to your external hard drive.

-• When you want to change the format.
+- You want to change its format.

-• When you want to completely erase the contents of your external hard drive.
+- You want to completely erase the contents of your external hard drive.

 Formatting an external hard drive isn't a bad idea, as long as you don't do it too often.
 Now let's go through the detailed steps.